Internships & CPT for Graduate Students

 The final grade will be evaluated by the CUE Internship Course Advisor based on (1) your paper, (2) the employer (direct supervisor) evaluation, and (3) your performance on the online modules.

-- Can I apply for CPT if my internship is unpaid?
+- Can I register for an Internship course if my internship is unpaid?

 Yes.
 However, bear in mind that you will still be required to pay for your credits.

 - As a domestic student, how can I apply for CPT?

 Domestic students cannot apply for CPT, nor do they need to.
 As the OGS website explains, CPT is an immigration benefit enabling F-1 students to legally participate in approved academic internships.
 Domestic students do not need CPT authorization to work at an internship.

 - As an International student, do I need to register for CPT if I am doing an internship On-Campus?